The Benefits of Art Therapy

 Today, art therapy is recognized as a legitimate therapeutic practice and can help promote healing and growth through artworks, such as those that might capture nature’s beauty and the complexity of everyday life.

-An art therapist is a mental health counselor, social worker, psychologist, or therapist trained in art therapy methods.
-Before accepting art therapy jobs, art therapists must receive a license through the Art Therapy Credentials Board, making them a constituent of the American Art Therapy Association.
-To become an art therapist, individuals must also have a master's degree or higher in psychology, social work, or a related field.
+Certified art therapists are mental health counselors, social workers, psychologists, or therapists trained in art therapy methods.
+Before being accepted into art therapy work, art therapists must receive a license through the Art Therapy Credentials Board, making them a constituent of the American Art Therapy Association.
+To become a board-certified art therapist, individuals must also have a master's degree or higher in psychology, social work, or a related field.

-When looking for art therapists to work with, consider someone with an ATCB (Art Therapy Credentials Board) license.
-This credential shows your therapist has gone through intensive training in the field of art therapy and are able to infuse psychological theory with art to improve mental wellness.
+When looking for art therapy services, consider someone with the right professional credentials, such as an ATCB (Art Therapy Credentials Board) license.
+An ATCB license shows that your therapist has gone through intensive training in the field of art therapy and are able to infuse applied psychological theory with art to identify mental health conditions, support psychological development, and build emotional resilience.

 • Emotional conflicts